AEM

 * **Name**: A friendly name for your repository (e.g., "Main Site").

 * **Path**: The root path in AEM where translatable content lives (e.g., `/content/wknd`).
-Only content under this path will be available for translation through this repository.
+Only content under this path will be available for translation through this repository. *For DAM Asset Content repositories, this path is constrained to* `/content/dam`*.*

 * **Default Submission Status**: The initial status for new submissions — `NOT_READY` (requires review before sending) or `READY` (can be sent immediately).